 What is HELIOGEN?

-HELIOGEN is an advanced bovine collagen matrix containing Type I and Type III collagen, processed to mimic native tissue with a triple helical structure.¹ As a particulate, HELIOGEN is easy to apply dry or to hydrate with saline to create a dough, paste, or slurry consistency to address a variety of clinical needs.
+HELIOGEN is an advanced bovine collagen matrix containing type I and type III collagen.
+As a particulate, HELIOGEN is easy to apply dry or to hydrate with saline to create a dough, paste, or slurry consistency to address a variety of clinical needs.

 Would you like to be one of the first to try it?